ensembl260/js-sdk/README.md

 });
 ```

-Check to documentation to see what are available routes.
+Check API documentation to see all available routes.